 Africell and Orange latency comparison

 I ended up getting both Africell and Orange SIM cards over the weekend to compare them and see which would work better (for science!).
-I had anecdotally heard that while Africell had better range in remote areas, Orange performed better in cities, and I was curious to check this myself.
+I had anecdotally heard that while Africell had better range in remote areas, Orange performed better in cities.

 In my tests (running ping on a Macbook, using WiFi tethering from a Pixel 3 phone), the two were very comparable, with Orange appearing marginally faster: